tracehubpm/code-review-action/README.md

 * `deepinfra_token`: Deep Infra API key, you can obtain it [here](https://deepinfra.com/dash/api_keys).
 * `deepinfra_model`: Deep Infra API model, the default one is `Phind/Phind-CodeLlama-34B-v2`, check out [all available models](https://deepinfra.com/models/text-generation).
+* `min_lines`: Minimal amount of lines in the pull request to get analyzed by this action, pull requests with fewer lines than provided `min_size` won't be processed.

 ### How to contribute